Ashleshk/DataScience-DataCamp-Exercises/README.md

         * Horizontal lookup - HLOOKUP
         * Weighted average - SUMPRODUCT, HLOOKUP

+*   **DataCamp_Spreadsheet_Fundamentals**
+    * Here you can find the solutions of the following DataCamp Courses: 😎🤩
+        * Data Analysis in Spreadsheets
+        * Intermediate Spreadsheets
+        * Pivot Tables in Spreadsheets
+        * Data Visualization in Spreadsheets

 # 2. Intro to SQL for Data Science - [DataCamp](https://www.datacamp.com/courses/intro-to-sql-for-data-science)

 Course Description: